 Fortunately, the seat packs bonus comfort features such as armrests that can be rotated and stowed away, a removable cup holder that can be washed in the dishwasher, and a pillow for longer rides or the trip back from the park.

 Bottom line: at just under $450, this extended-use seat provides years of safety without breaking the bank.

 Best Convertible Car Seats for 4 Year Olds

 2015 Maxi-Cosi Pria 70 Convertible Car Seat

 Estimated Price: $220 – $250

-The seat features advanced side impact protection, employing Air Protect to create a safe buffer between your child and crash forces in a collision.
-And while this seat checks off every safety requirement you would expect, our Geeks were blown away by the seat’s smart and sensible comfort features.
+The seat features advanced side-impact protection, employing Air Protect to create a safe buffer between your child and crash forces in a collision.
+And while this seat checks off every safety requirement you would expect, our Geeks were blown away by its smart and sensible comfort features.

 Plus, the seat’s cover – which is removed and reattached with a simple snap-on snap-off clip system – is machine washable and can be either dried on the line or in a dryer.
-This high level of convenience will save your precious minutes which are far better spent with your little one at your destination.
+This high level of convenience will save you precious minutes, which are far better spent with your little one at your destination.

 The seat weighs just 19 pounds, making it lighter than most of the seats listed here.
 A lightweight seat is mandatory if you have more than one vehicle or often use taxis to get around the city.
 Bonus: it supports three-across seating, propelling this seat right to the top of the list for bigger families.